ebalo55/crabby/templates/php/README.md

 The WordPress webshell includes all the features of the template webshell, plus:

 - [x] Added stealthiness - hides itself from the plugin list once activated
-- [ ] Deactivation bypass - hooks into the WordPress deactivation process to prevent the plugin from being deactivated
+- [x] Deactivation bypass - hooks into the WordPress activation process to install a persistence mechanism into wp-config.php
-- [ ] Persistence - hooks into the WordPress uninstall process to ensure the plugin cannot be removed
+- [x] User impersonation - allows the user to impersonate any user on the WordPress site

 ## Webshell Template